brumar/onionizer/README.md

 # 0
 ```

+### Early return with async functions

+Early return works with async functions too, but you will need to yield the result instead of returning it.
+This is a limitation of asynchronous generators (PEP 525).

+`yield onionizer.HARD_BYPASS(result)` will be understood by onionizer, as well as `yield onionizer.BYPASS(result)` to simulate a regular return.

 ### Typing

 onionizer let you type nicely your middleware so that it's made apparent what arguments they expect and what they return.